 A much more gradual increase in HR is shown for the swings

 The graph you see above differs greatly from the graph of the jumping jack results.
 For one, it’s not such a steep incline from the warm-up to the moderate zone.
-Secondly, the majority of time during the swings had my heart rate in the hard zone.
+Secondly, the majority of the time during the swings had my heart rate in the hard zone.
 During that time my heart’s beats per minute very slowly increased until reaching the mid-point in that zone.

 Since the movements of a jumping jack and kettlebell swing take approximately the same amount of time, the number of reps during 2-minutes is roughly equal too.
 Therefore, it is fair to say that neither exercise is faster than the other when performed as intended.
 I think speed is an important factor because you don’t want an exercise that is difficult to maintain during your workout.
 Just imagine performing traditional jump rope reps in 2-minutes and then being tasked to doing double-unders in that time as well.
 Unless you’re trained for them, those double-unders are a lot harder to keep the pace.